Holiday Pets: The Ultimate Guide to Celebrating with Furry Family Members

 Be careful around doors: Even if your pets are comfortable around visitors, it’s still important to keep a close eye on them, says Otero, especially at entrances.
 “Your pet may still get scared, and once an exit door is opened, he or she may break out and get lost.”
 Try practicing “doorbell etiquette” with your pets before the holiday crowds arrive, and give them toys or treats to reward good behavior.

 Keep pets safe from decorations: “Sparkling decorations and candles are likely to draw your pet’s attention—especially cats,” says Otero.
 “Always keep Christmas decorations like pine cones, ornaments, and fake snow away from your pet’s reach, as it can make them sick if accidentally ingested.”
 Also, remember that cats (and some dogs) like to chew on electrical cords.
 You can eliminate this temptation and reduce the risk of shock or fire by unplugging your tree lights, decorations, and candle lights before leaving the house, says Otero.
+Here are some expert tips on how to keep cats away from the Christmas tree.

 Go easy on the people food!
 We know, we know.
 It’s hard to resist puppy dogs staring up at you from under the table.
 But oily, fatty holiday foods can make your pet seriously sick, reminds Otero.
 Some Christmas foods that are toxic to pets include walnuts, cooked bones, chocolates, raisins, yeast dough, and fruit pits.
 (Psst, these are the regular foods that are toxic to dogs and cats.)
 Remember to dispose of all your leftovers in a closed container, so that pets don’t get curious and decide to help themselves.
 You don’t have to deny your pets every holiday treat, however.
 Here’s a list of Thanksgiving foods that pets can actually eat—in moderation of course.